Before you roll out SAP Analytics Cloud to your users, it’s important to perform several administrative activities.

 - If you want to use the identity provider to authenticate against your data sources (e.g., SAP Business Warehouse), you have to make sure that both SAP Analytics Cloud and the data source use the same identity provider.

-- If you don’t want to use your own identity provider, SAP Analytics Cloud ships the SAP Cloud Platform Identity Authentication service by default.
+- If you don’t want to use your own identity provider, SAP Analytics Cloud ships the SAP Cloud Identity Services by default.
 Users are then completely managed in SAP Analytics Cloud.

 - The status of a user and all assigned roles and teams are checked on each login.
 If you want to unassign a user from a team, you only have to do this within your identity provider and SAP Analytics Cloud will automatically apply the change.